-Managing cryptographic relationships and crypto key lifecycles can be challenging even in small scale environments.
-For those CISOs and IT Security Professionals that live in the world of international crypto architectures, such as those found in banking and finance, the list of barriers to success can become overwhelming.
+Even in small-scale environments, managing cryptographic relationships and crypto key lifecycles can be difficult.
+The list of barriers to success can become overwhelming for CISOs and IT Security Professionals who work in the world of international crypto architectures, such as those found in banking and finance.

 The good news is that with a clear understanding of the relationship and communication between Hardware Security Modules (HSMs) and Key Management Systems (KMSs), protecting your mission-critical business applications may be easier than you think.

 Relating KMSs to HSMs

 The generation, protection, rotation, distribution and eventual retirement of keys, collectively known as the “key lifecycle”, must be handled with the utmost care, especially keys used to protect particularly sensitive or valuable data (e.g. credit card data, financial transactions, etc.).

 Modern key management systems are built for this purpose, allowing keys to be managed pro-actively throughout their entire lifecycle.
 A key management system (KMS) is typically a server (administered via a remote PC client) that acts as a centralised hub, controlling the lifecycle of keys and securely handling both outbound (Push) and inbound (Pull) key distribution requests.
 Key management systems also keep secure audit logs to track keys for security and compliance reasons.
 A KMS server should be backed up by its own dedicated HSM to allow the key management team to securely administer the lifecycle of keys.
 This ensures that the keys managed by the KMS are appropriately generated and protected.